 Liquidity risk can also vary by asset class and geographic location.
 Multifamily and industrial real estate located in the Midwest and Southeast may change hands faster and for a better price than in larger urban areas such as San Francisco and New York City that are suffering from an exodus of businesses and residents.

 Investors should also note that while lack of liquidity presents some risk, there are also certain advantages to illiquidity as well.
-Passive cash flow,within a well-balanced investment portfolio, and less asset price volatility due to the longer holding period are three ways liquidity risk is minimized with private equity real estate.
+Minimizing liquidity risk in private equity real estate can be achieved through three methods: generating passive cash flow, diversifying investments within a well-balanced portfolio, and reducing asset price volatility through a longer holding period.

 Related: What Are Illiquid Investments?